Train Accident Lawyer in Newark, NJ

 Due to the nature of most train accidents, a train accident injury has the potential to be catastrophic.
 Depending on the circumstances of your train accident, you could sustain broken bones, muscle strains, ligament sprains, cuts or lacerations, back injuries and neck damage.
 Some of the most severe traumatic injuries include spinal trauma and traumatic brain injuries.
 In the most tragic train accidents, particularly when the accident involves a train derailment, the result could be passenger deaths.

-Liability for Train Accidents in Union County, Middlesex County, and Hudson County
+Liability for Train Accidents in Essex County, Middlesex County, and Hudson County

 The NJ Transit system oversees many different forms of public transportation in New Jersey, including train, bus and light rail lines.
 NJ Transit is responsible for ensuring that passengers, and workers, are safe while traveling on trains.
 When an individual is injured while traveling on a train operated by NJ Transit, the injured party may be able to file a personal injury claim to get compensation.
 It is not always easy to determine who may be liable for a train accident.
 There are often several liable parties, including the train operator, train mechanics, train workers, device or component manufacturers and government entities responsible for overseeing the operation and maintenance of the transit system.